New Design Resource! Common Moulding Assemblies

 What Are Built-Up Wood Beams?

 Built-up beams are assemblies constructed from multiple mouldings and S4S boards to create the appearance of solid timber or decorative structural elements.
-They can be used on ceilings or walls to define zones, draw the eye upward, or add architectural weight without requiring heavy solid wood construction.
+They are commonly used on ceilings or walls to define space, establish rhythm, and add architectural weight without requiring large solid timbers.

 Benefits of Using Built-Up Beams

-Layered beam assemblies offer design flexibility, allowing you to tailor the size, projection, and profile combinations to match your interior style.
-They can be simple and streamlined or more detailed to complement traditional millwork.
-Their modular construction makes it easy to scale the design up or down for balanced, proportionate results.
+Layered beam assemblies offer design flexibility, allowing you to tailor size, projection, and profile combinations to suit the scale and character of a space.
+Assemblies can be simple and modern or more detailed to complement traditional millwork.

 Built-up beams are also practical.
-They can conceal mechanicals, uneven framing, seams, or transitions—providing a clean, finished look throughout a space.
+They can conceal mechanicals, uneven framing, seams, or transitions while providing a clean, finished appearance throughout a room.

 Design Applications

-• Add architectural rhythm by running beams across ceilings.
+• Introduce architectural rhythm by running beams across ceilings.

 • Create coffered ceiling systems using beams as the primary framework.

-• Integrate beams with wall paneling or built-ins for cohesive millwork design.
+• Integrate beam assemblies with wall paneling or built-ins for cohesive millwork design.

 Choosing Beam Components

-Most built-up beams begin with S4S lumber as the structural box, then incorporate mouldings such as crown, cove, panel mould, or custom profiles for additional depth and detail.
-The assembly can be adjusted for height, projection, and complexity depending on the scale of the room.
+Most built-up beams begin with S4S lumber forming the structural box, then incorporate mouldings such as crown, cove, panel mould, or custom profiles for additional depth and detail.
+Assemblies can be adjusted for height, projection, and complexity depending on room scale and design intent.

 Explore Beam Assemblies

 Browse our examples of built-up beam designs for inspiration.
-Whether you need a simple modern beam or a more elaborate traditional assembly, our team can help you mix profiles and create a custom solution for your project.
+Whether you need a simple modern beam, a traditional coffered ceiling, or a historically inspired assembly, our team can help you select profiles and create a custom solution for your project.
 Request a quote to get started.